ireneangelucci/ODE-solver-for-Fluid-Dynamics/ProjectReport.md

 ### Channel with Obstacle

-Again, we conducted similar analysis for a flow in a channel with an obstacle.
+We conducted similar analysis for a flow in a channel with an obstacle.
 The results we obtained are similar to those resulting from the channel with step.

-We conducted our first simulation with inflow BC and limiting viscosity equal to 0.2.
+We carried out our first simulation with inflow BC and limiting viscosity equal to 0.2.

 <p>
 <img src="docs/ProjectPlots/nonNew_vis_obstacle_inflow.png" width="500">